-The Group maintains a zero-tolerant approach to non-adherence to laws and regulations, which is communicated and reinforced to all employees.
-The Group prides itself on customer service surveys to clients and end employees annually.
+The Group maintains a zero-tolerance approach to non-adherence to laws and regulations, which is communicated and reinforced to all employees.
+The Group prides itself on its annual customer service surveys to clients and employees.
 The Group relies on a combination of copyrights, trademarks, trade secrets and contractual restrictions to establish and protect its intellectual property rights in its products and services.